 New and Early Career Instructor Teaching Community

-The New and Early Career Instructor (NECI) teaching community aims to foster and accelerate success in teaching for eligible new and early career instructors.
-Over a two-year sequence, participants will learn, discuss, and document evidence-based teaching practices, create and form connections with instructors in different areas, and enjoy a space for reflection, iterative growth, and professional development.
+The New and Early Career Instructor (NECI) teaching community aims to foster and accelerate success in teaching for eligible new and early career instructors in a one-year community.
+Participants will learn, discuss, and document evidence-based teaching practices, create and form connections with instructors in different areas, and enjoy a space for reflection, iterative growth, and professional development.

 The program is open to instructors who: